UCLALibrary/ucla-ca-providence/README_UCLA.md

 [Login page](http://127.0.0.1:8090/index.php/system/auth/login).

-The UI doesn't seem to have a link to the [logout page](http://127.0.0.1:8090/index.php/system/auth/logout).
+The UI links to the [logout page](http://127.0.0.1:8090/index.php/system/auth/logout) in a tiny status bar at the bottom of the page.